kirilvit/dessmonitor-homeassistant/README.md

 ![](docs/card.png)

-com API client forI use the following config, but you can customize it to your needs:
+I use the following config, but you can customize it to your needs:

 ```yaml
 type: custom:sunsynk-power-flow-card